 On LinkedIn, individuals and companies are treated more or less as equals.
 The key difference is that you can’t “connect” with a company, but you can follow them.
 Similar to other social networks, the potential distribution for a LinkedIn Post or Story is proportional to the number of people that follow you.
 Unique to LinkedIn, however, is that if one of your followers engages with your post (ie, Likes or Comments on it) that post will then be eligible to be seen by all of the people who are connected to the person who engaged with it.
 This means that it’s mission critical to create content on LinkedIn that doesn’t just drive link click throughs, but drives genuine on-site engagement.

 The three main components of a LinkedIn marketing strategy are determining your audience, your posting frequency and your content calendar.
 Because LinkedIn is a job-centric social network, they have the best data in the world about the jobs of each of their users.
 This means that when you’re devising your marketing strategy for LinkedIn you can be very specific about what persona of user you’d like to engage with.
-For example, you could say that your primary audience is, “social media marketers at companies with less than 500 employees” or “design managers at technology companies with 1,000+ employees”.
+For example, you could say that your primary audience is, “social media marketers at companies with less than 500 employees” or “sales managers at technology companies with 1,000+ employees”.
 Instead of thinking about your segmentation in terms of a user’s interest, you can (and should!) think in terms of their job profiles.